florian-sander/bwp-minify/readme.txt

 * Supports media-specific stylesheets (e.g. 'screen', 'print', etc.)
 * Supports conditional stylesheets (e.g. `<!--[if lt IE 7]>`)
 * Provides hooks for further customization
-* WordPress Multi-site compatible (not tested with WPMU)
+* WordPress Multi-site compatible

+**Major Features that are scheduled for 1.3.0**

+* Automatic script/style handle detection: you will no longer have to look for script/style handles, all will be put in a convenient dropdown box for you to choose!
+* Friendly Minify URL: no more question mark!
+* Role-based Minification: If you're an admin and would like to debug your scripts, this option is definitely useful!

+**Important Notes**

+If you want to make the most out of BWP Minify, it is highly recommended that you give this [BWP Minify Advanced Customizations](http://betterwp.net/wordpress-plugins/bwp-minify/#advanced_customization) guide a read!

 **Languages**

 * English (default)
-* Romanian (ro_RO) - Thanks to [Luke Tyler, International Calling Cards](http://www.enjoyprepaid.com)!
+* Romanian (ro_RO) - Thanks to [Luke Tyler, International Calling Cards](www.enjoyprepaid.com)!
+* Turkish (tr_TR) - Thanks to Hakan E
+* French (fr_FR) - Thanks to Sebastien
+* Italian (it_IT) - Thanks to Gabriele - http://cookspot.it

 Please [help translate](http://betterwp.net/wordpress-tips/create-pot-file-using-poedit/) this plugin!

-**Important Notes**

-The cache folder must be writable, please visit [Plugin's Official Page](http://betterwp.net/wordpress-plugins/bwp-minify/) for more information!

 **Get in touch**